jailctf/pyjailbreaker/jailbreak/converters/README.md

 ## Converters

+> NOTE: This README currently only documents Python converters, but groundwork has been laid to allow converters for all gadget types (e.g. bytecode, pickle) - when support for those are added, this README will be updated.

 These are converters that converts gadgets into variants if there are gadgets that can perform the operations needed.

 On a gadget chain's creation, if a gadget doesn't match, it will be converted into possible variants before the gadget traversal continues.